 Hotel ice machines serve ice in relatively small quantities – one small bucket at a time.
 What would happen though if guests were to fill poolside coolers – or even bathtubs – with ice?
 That would require a large quantity of ice being used all at once, leaving the next guest to assume that the ice maker stopped working.
 This is another example of peak usage time outpacing hourly production time.

-There is also a seasonal element to the output and supply of your ice machine.
+There is also a seasonal element to the output and supply of your industrial ice machine.
 During the summer months, demand for cold drinks increases while ice machine production decreases due to the higher air & water temperatures.
 That leaves you with a lower supply, higher demand, and the ice in your bin melting faster (be sure to keep that door shut!).
 This “perfect storm” of summertime conditions can make it appear as if your ice maker stopped working, when it is actually working just fine.
 If your restaurant, café, or lounge serves lots of mixed or frozen drinks, then your ice supply goes even quicker!

 Changes in a business can have a drastic impact on the amount of ice needed.
 If a store updates its beverage menu, gets a liquor license, or launches a new line of featured drinks, the increase in ice usage applies more pressure to the daily ice supply.
 A growing customer base or updated store policies such as free refills might very well lead to the assumption that you have ice machine problems.
 Even operational adjustments such as longer or later store hours could have a tangible effect on ice needs.